maximecb/uvm/ncc/README.md

 - The `const` qualifier
 - The `double` type
 - The `switch` statement
-- Local arrays variables (can only be globals or malloc'ed)
 - Local struct variables (can only be globals or malloc'ed)
+- Initializer syntax for local array variables
 - Pointers to local variables
 - Struct initializer syntax

-Caveats:
+Caveats and quirks:
 - You may need to manually insert type casts in places where they aren't required by the C standard.
 - At the moment `malloc()` / `free()` don't use a free list, they just leak memory
   - If you would like to help with this, the implementation is in [`include/stdlib.h`](include/stdlib.h)